openrewrite/rewrite-docs/v1beta/visitors.md

 The [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern#Java_example) is a well-known technique for reasoning about complex object structures.
 Abstract syntax trees for a language like Java consist of many types, however, when performing semantic analysis or transformation, the work is typically scoped to a few, specific types.

-A visitor is analogous to an event-handler, describing "what" to do and "when" to do it as part of Rewrite traversing elements in the tree.
-Rewrite provides an event-driven model where a developer only needs to implement "visit" methods for object types that they are interested in.
-This leaves Rewrite with the responsibility of traversing a tree completely.
+A visitor is analogous to an event-handler, describing "what" to do and "when" to do it as part of OpenRewrite traversing elements in the tree.
+OpenRewrite provides an event-driven model where a developer only needs to implement "visit" methods for object types that they are interested in.
+This leaves OpenRewrite with the responsibility of traversing a tree completely.

-## Rewrite's Visitor Concepts
+## OpenRewrite's Visitor Concepts

-All of Rewrite's visitors share a common structure and life cycle that centers on the traversal and transformation of ASTs.
+All of OpenRewrite's visitors share a common structure and life cycle that centers on the traversal and transformation of ASTs.
 It is important to understand the core concepts and the life-cycles provided by the framework.

 ### `Tree`

-**The commodities upon which all of Rewrite's visitors operate are the AST elements and all of those elements implement the `Tree` interface.**
+**The commodities upon which all of OpenRewrite's visitors operate are the AST elements and all of those elements implement the `Tree` interface.**

-The first thing that a developer will notice about Rewrite's visitors is that they always accept and return a parameterized type that extends `Tree`.
+The first thing that a developer will notice about OpenRewrite's visitors is that they always accept and return a parameterized type that extends `Tree`.
 This interface is the foundational contract for all types defined within any abstract syntax tree.
 A Tree type has the following characteristics:

 * It has a unique ID that can be used to identify it as a specific AST instance, even after transformations have taken place on that element.
 * It has an `accept()` method that acts as a callback into a language-specific Visitor.